Are you just a klutz, or are those purple patches a sign of something else?

 Bruising is caused when blood vessels under the skin are damaged, which typically occurs when you bump into something, causing the blood vessels in that particular area to break, causing blood to pool.
 This blood seeps from the second layer of skin (dermis) and collects in the first layer of skin (epidermis), creating that all-too-familiar purplish-blue hue many of us have seen staring back at us after a night of drunken clumsiness or a run-in with the pointy edge of a table.

-But why do some people tend to bruise much easier than others?
+But why do some people tend to bruise easily and other’s don’t?
 There can be a number of different factors affecting why you turn black and blue more than your friends, like…

 Certain medications that have an effect on how the blood operates in the body can impact how easily you bruise.
 Anti-inflammatory drugs like ibuprofen and aspirin affect your blood’s ability to clot and plug broken blood vessels, so more blood gets out and between the skin layers, causing bigger and more frequent bruises.

-Birth control can also affect how easily you bruise, as can anabolic steroids and steroids for allergies and inflammation.
+Birth control can also affect if you bruise easily, as can anabolic steroids and steroids for allergies and inflammation.

 “Steroids also negatively affect the strength and health of your blood vessels,” says clinical professor of medicine Dr Steven Lamm.